 It usually takes two to fourteen days after contact for the first symptoms of genital herpes to appear, with 4 to 5 days being the most common incubation period.
 Some people never catch it.
 Others catch it but show no symptoms.

 It can appear for the first time years after you caught it.
 This means that it can turn up unexpectedly in a long-term faithful relationship.
 This is why herpes simplex is not proof of infidelity.
 About four out of five people get no clear symptoms when first infected.
 There is more in our transmission leaflet – free to members when they join .

 7 – How common is herpes simplex?

 Very common.
 About six out of ten people in the UK carry type 1 and about one in ten carries type 2, more in the sexually active population.
 Most facial cold sores are caused by type 1.
 Herpes simplex on the genitals may be type 1 or type 2.
-If this seems like a lot, it is because most people who have it don’t know, they have no symptoms or they get it so mildly, they do not notice.
+If this seems like a lot, it is because most people who have it don’t know, they have no symptoms or they get such mild symptoms, they do not notice.